edggge/docs-site/docs/faq/bsc/cross.md

 * Fee for Oracle-relayers 0.02BNB, pay for BSC relayers

-* Call TokenHub Contract: You need to pay BNB for calling smart-contract on BSC, this transaction is metered by gas fee, which is a global parameter.
+* Call TokenHub Contract: You need to pay BNB for calling smart-contract on BSC, this transaction is metered by gas, which is a global parameter.
 At the moment, you need to pay about ~ 0.001BNB.

 ## What's is an Oracle relayer?